Equality, Diversity and Human Rights

 How does it affect staff?

-We aim to recruit and retain a workforce which represents the rich diversity of the local population at all levels, offering recognition and support regardless of race, ethnicity, creed, gender, age, sexual orientation, physical or sensory impairment or social and cultural background.
+We aim to recruit and retain a workforce which represents the rich diversity of the NHS at all levels, offering recognition and support regardless of race, ethnicity, creed, gender, age, sexual orientation, physical or sensory impairment or social and cultural background.
 We also work with community groups and organisations to spread awareness of careers within the Trust.

-The Trust regularly reviews its Equalities Policy - the latest version is available here.
+The Trust regularly reviews its Equalities Policy.

 How do we do this?

-We have an Equalities Group which focuses on this important agenda and is developing a Diversity Forum for staff.
+We have an Equalities Group which focuses on this important agenda and are developing a Diversity Forum for staff.
 We also work with other local NHS organisations to develop and share best practice.
 Above all, though, every member of staff, whatever their position, has a personal responsibility to contribute to a culture which values everyone as a unique individual.